MattWilder94/FitnessTracker/README.md

     dotnet run

 ## Usage
-- Naviagte to the Workouts page to log exercises
+- Navigate to the Workouts page to log exercises
-- Use the Nutrition page to trak calorie intake
+- Use the Nutrition page to track calorie intake
 - View progress over time based on logged data